Mula-Gabriel/gtkterm/README.md

   - %c – single character
 - Macros with arguments automatically generate buttons with input fields in the macro panel
 - Example action: "AT+SEND=%s\r\n" → user types the string, macro sends the full command
+- A `[name]` tag placed immediately before a format specifier adds a label above its input field
+- Example: "AT+SPEED=[Speed]%d\r\n" → the integer field is labeled "Speed" in the UI
+- Works with list arguments too: "[Command]%#Commands" → the dropdown is labeled "Command"

 4. List Arguments in Macros
 - Using %#ListName in a macro action creates a combo box dropdown in the button UI